Jozaru27/Critical-Level/USAGE.md

 > [!NOTE]
 > This document will eventually display a walkthrough, showcasing the page and its different functionalities, explained with both images and text

+The webpage introduces us to a Landing page, that displays a little bit of information, some stats gathered both from the DB and from the API, and a button to allow us further into the page.

+🚧...🚧